iitis/CumulantsUpdates.jl/README.md

 ```

 Returns a `p`-norm of the tensor stored as `SymmetricTensors`, supported for `k ≠ 0`.
 The output of `vecnorm(st, p) = vecnorn(convert(Array, st),p)`.
 However
-`vecnorm(st::SymmetricTensor, p)` uses the block structure implemented in `SymmetricTensors`, hance is faster and decreases the computer memory requirement.
+`vecnorm(st::SymmetricTensor, p)` uses the block structure implemented in `SymmetricTensors`, hence is faster and decreases the computer memory requirement.

 ```julia
 julia> te = [-0.112639 0.124715 0.124715 0.268717 0.124715 0.268717 0.268717 0.046154];